 Single user surveys are those surveys in which only one response per item per school is recorded.
 MO SW-PBS schools take a variety of single user surveys.
 Beginning with the 2015-2016 school year, Missouri SW-PBS schools will take the Tiered Fidelity Inventory (TFI).
-In addition, schools are encouraged to take the School-wide Evaluation Tool (SET) as an external fidelity assessment.
-Finally, Missouri SW-PBS schools also take the MO SW-PBS Tier 1 Universal Support Checklist (not available in PBIS Assessments, see Chapter 1).
+In addition, schools are encouraged to take the Schoolwide Evaluation Tool (SET) as an external fidelity assessment (entered into PBIS Assessments by your regional consultant).
+Finally, Missouri SW-PBS schools also take the MO SW-PBS Tier 1 Universal Support Checklist (not available in PBIS Assessments; see Chapter 1).